Postage stamp color: History

-Red was the UPU standard for domestic letters; the 2c rate in the US lasted from 1883–1917 and 1919–1932.
+Red was the UPU standard for domestic letters; the 2c rate in the US lasted from 1883 to 1917 and 1919–1932.

 Initially, countries typically made a random choice of colors for denominations.
 In 1896, the members of the Universal Postal Union agreed on green, red, and blue as the standard colors for standard printed matter, postcard, and letter rates, respectively, when sent abroad.
 This convention was gradually abandoned as inflation created too many exceptions from the 1930s and onwards.

 Switzerland used three colors in 1850 for its first stamps, then switched to a single-color design in 1854.

 Stamps with two colors ("bi-colored") began to appear very early, although typically reserved for higher values, due to the added expense of multiple print runs.
 Multicolored stamps appeared along with the development of color printing techniques; they now account for the majority of modern stamps, although single-color designs are still common, more so for some countries than others.

 Shades and color changes

 Color shades have several different causes.
 The printer may use a different ink; in the early days, inks were made up in batches as needed, and were rarely consistent.
-In such cases, the shade provides information about when the stamp was made, and possibly even identify a particular printing.
+In such cases, the shade provides information about when the stamp was made, and possibly even identifies a particular printing.
 Extreme variations may be considered color errors; for instance, the 4c value of the US Columbian Issue of 1893 was normally printed in ultramarine, but a handful were printed in blue, a shade with distinctly more green; these are worth in the US$10,000 range instead of the usual $10.

 Inks may also be diluted or applied more thinly, as for instance the World War I stamps of Germany and World War II stamps of the United Kingdom.
 It can also happen randomly, if a printing plate is accidentally under-inked.

 Ultraviolet light is destructive to a great many pigments, and can cause considerable lightening.
 In addition, some countries have used water-soluble materials known as fugitive inks to prevent postage stamp reuse.
 Stamps of this type may be much lighter in color after being soaked.

 Some dramatic color variations occur as a result of chemical action; such stamps are called color changelings.
 Examples include sulfuretting (often misnamed "oxidation"), a reaction involving lead that may turn a blue or green stamp to black, and the effects of salt water, famously seen in stamps of New South Wales recovered from the wreck of the Colombo.
 Forgers have also used chemicals to try to produce seeming rarities, although by now experts know how to identify these attempts.